 - Psoriasis is not contagious.

-- Infections (strep throat or skin infections)
+- Infections (pharyngitis or skin infections)

-- Skin injury (cuts, scrapes, bug bites)
+- Skin injuries (cuts, scratches, bug bites)

-- Heavy alcohol consumption
+- Excessive alcohol intake

 - Vitamin D deficiency